- you think you may be allergic to baclofen or to any of the other ingredients of the solution (these are listed at the end of the leaflet)

 If you forget to take a dose, take the next dose at the usual time.
 DO NOT take a double dose.

-You should not stop taking Baclofen suddenly.
-If the doctor decides to stop your treatment with Baclofen, the dose will be reduced gradually to prevent withdrawal symptoms such as muscle spasms and increased muscle rigidity, fast heart rate, fever, confusion, hallucinations, changes in mood and emotion, mental disorders, feeling persecuted or convulsions (fits).
+You should not stop treatment suddenly.
+If the doctor decides to stop your treatment, the dose will be reduced gradually to prevent withdrawal symptoms such as muscle spasms and increased muscle rigidity, too much muscle tone, fast heartbeat, high body temperature, pain in muscles, fever and dark urine fever, confusion, seeing things that are not really there (hallucinations), changes in mood and emotion, mental disorders, feeling persecuted or convulsion (fits).

 If you have any further questions on the use of this product, ask your doctor or pharmacist.